domcharrier/devtools/python/README.md

-The tool minimizes the chance of false positives when performing replacement operations and can reduce the complexity of search and substitution expressions.
+The tool minimizes the chance of false positives when performing replacement operations and can reduce the complexity of search expressions.

 *Tips:*

 * Use the `-H -n` switches to output (relative) filepath and line numbers with `grep` and `structviz`.
+* Use `grep` multiple lines to filter out certain lines and line ranges
 * Use the `-w` switches to embed a targeted line within an
 ```
 #if<expression>